icopy-site/awesome/docs/awesome/awesome-bigdata.md

 * [Unified Log Processing](https://www.manning.com/books/event-streams-in-action) - Unified Log Processing is a practical guide to implementing a unified log of event streams (Kafka or Kinesis) in your business
 * [Kafka Streams in Action](https://www.manning.com/books/kafka-streams-in-action) - Kafka Streams in Action teaches you everything you need to know to implement stream processing on data flowing into your Kafka platform, allowing you to focus on getting more from your data without sacrificing time or effort.
 * [Big Data](https://www.manning.com/books/big-data) - Big Data teaches you to build big data systems using an architecture that takes advantage of clustered hardware along with new tools designed specifically to capture and analyze web-scale data.
-* [Spark in Action](https://www.manning.com/books/spark-in-action) - Spark in Action teaches you the theory and skills you need to effectively handle batch and streaming data using Spark.
+* [Spark in Action](https://www.manning.com/books/spark-in-action) & [Spark in Action 2nd Ed.](https://www.manning.com/books/spark-in-action-second-edition) - Spark in Action teaches you the theory and skills you need to effectively handle batch and streaming data using Spark.
 Fully updated for Spark 2.0.
 * [Kafka in Action](https://www.manning.com/books/kafka-in-action) - Kafka in Action is a fast-paced introduction to every aspect of working with Kafka you need to really reap its benefits.
 * [Fusion in Action](https://www.manning.com/books/fusion-in-action) - Fusion in Action teaches you to build a full-featured data analytics pipeline, including document and data search and distributed data clustering.
 * [Reactive Data Handling](https://www.manning.com/books/reactive-data-handling) - Reactive Data Handling is a collection of five hand-picked chapters, selected by Manuel Bernhardt, that introduce you to building reactive applications capable of handling real-time processing with large data loads--free eBook!